Summary of the administration

 Many people with outstanding balances may have these reduced because of redress, see below.

-In May 2019 the loan book – that is the legal term for all the outstanding loans – was sold to Lantern, a debt collector previously known as Motormile Finance.
+In May 2019 the loan book – the legal term for all the outstanding loans – was sold to Lantern, a debt collector.

 Determining complaints and calculating redress

 WDA stopped its normal complaints handling when the administration started.
 It has not paid any refunds after administration, including refunds that were agreed before administration.

 Under the Insolvency Act the Financial Ombudsman (FOS) couldn’t carry on with their decision making once a firm goes into administration.
 All WDA complaints with FOS were returned to the Administrators to settle.

 The Claims Calculator

-The Administrators have put all loans from Wageday Advance, past and present, including those over 6 years old, through the Claims Calculator that has been developed.
+The Administrators put all loans from Wageday Advance, past and present, including those over 6 years old, through the Claims Calculator that has been developed.

-The Claims Calculator is intended to give roughly similar results to typical FOS decisions.
-A loan is determined to be inappropriate by the calculator if it fails any of three sets of criteria:
+The Claims Calculator was intended to give roughly similar results to typical FOS decisions.
+A loan was determined to be inappropriate by the calculator if it failed any of three sets of criteria:

 - affordable – looks at loan size, income and expenditure evidence;